 It’s almost impossible to avoid extreme weather on a bike tour.

-And afterwards?
+And afterward?
 We got dry, we got warm, and we were no worse off for the experience.
 In fact, we were stronger for it.

 Cycle touring is for you if you have faith that wet and cold (or hot and sticky) is only a temporary state.
 It’s not for you if a little discomfort ruins your whole week.